-The data from each monitor exhibited a diurnal pattern typical of suburban and urban areas with higher traffic noise during the day and lower background sound levels at we are considering the " L{max} " to be the slow-response max or $L{As,max}$ consistent with FHWA data on construction noise sources.
+The data from each monitor exhibited a diurnal pattern typical of suburban and urban areas with higher traffic noise during the day and lower background sound levels at night.

-night.
 The highest sound levels were at Monitor A which was closest to Erie Boulevard.
-Generally overall sound levels were 4 to 5 dB less at Monitors B and C which were further from the primary road through the area.
+Generally overall sound levels were 4 to 5 dB lower at Monitors B and C which were further from the primary road through the area.
 A summary of the overall monitor results by daytime and nighttime periods is provided in Table 1.